-- 244. In Drainage Area C, during rainfall events, the excess runoff is blocked from escaping into the bay by Father Capodanno Boulevard, which has a minimum crest elevation of approximately 10.1 feet NGVD 1929 in this area.
-The Minimum Facility Plan for drainage Area C includes four new gate chambers (Greeley, Midland, Naughton and Seaview Avenue outfalls) below the selected Line of Protection and the acquisition and preservation of the currently available freshwater wetland areas for a total natural storage area of 120.44 acres.
-A section of Seaview Avenue will be raised to an elevation of +10 feet NGVD 1929 in the area of Quincy Avenue and Father Capodanno Blvd to prevent potential overland flow from the adjacent interior drainage Area D into drainage Area C and vice versa up to the 100-yr event used in this interim feasibility study.
-The peak water surface elevation landward of the Line of Protection with the Minimum Facility Plan in place is estimated to be 6.36 feet NGVD 1929. - 245.
+- 245. In Drainage Area C, during rainfall events, the excess runoff is blocked from escaping into the bay by Father Capodanno Boulevard, which has a minimum crest elevation of approximately +10.1 feet NGVD29 in this area.
+The Minimum Facility Plan for drainage Area C includes four new gate chambers (Greeley, Midland, Naughton and Seaview Avenue outfalls) below the selected project alignment and the acquisition and preservation of the currently available freshwater wetland areas for a total natural storage area of 120.44 acres.
+A section of Seaview Avenue will be raised to an elevation of +10 feet NGVD29 in the area of Quincy Avenue and Father Capodanno Blvd to prevent potential overland flow from the adjacent interior drainage Area D into drainage Area C and vice versa up to the 1% flood event used in this interim feasibility study.
+The peak water surface elevation landward of the project alignment with the Minimum Facility Plan in place is estimated to be +6.36 feet NGVD29. - 246.
 In addition to the Minimum Facility, eight Alternatives were formulated and evaluated utilizing varying combinations of pumps and ponds.
 Each Alternative assumes acquisition of the same properties as the Minimum Facility Plan.
 Some of the Alternatives were eliminated early in the evaluation process based on preliminary estimates on the cost effectiveness.
 For instance, the evaluation of pump stations initially considered pump sizes ranging from 600 c.f.s. to 1500 c.f.s.
-A preliminary economic analysis identified that the most cost effective pump size would be 1500 c.f.s., so only pump stations with 1500 c.f.s. were considered for the final comparison of Alternatives. - 246.
-An economic analysis indicated that the cost of the four most viable Alternatives ranged between \$17 million and \$40 million.
-The highest net benefits in excess of costs occur with Alternative 4, the 7 Pond Alternative, with 377,200 cy of excavation.
-Alternative 4 provides \$3,071,200 in net annual benefits as compared with Alternative 6 (the 4 pond alternative), which has a higher BCR, but only \$2,210,400 in net benefits.
-The other alternatives considered both had lower BCR's and net annual benefits.
+A preliminary economic analysis identified that the most cost effective pump size would be 1500 c.f.s., so only pump stations with 1500 c.f.s. were considered for the final comparison of Alternatives. - 247.
+An economic analysis indicated that the cost of the four most viable Alternatives ranged between \$17,000,000 and \$40,000,000.
+The highest annual net NED benefits occur with Alternative 4, the 7 Pond Alternative, with 377,200 cy of excavation.
+Alternative 4 provides \$3,071,200 in net average annual benefits as compared with Alternative 6 (the 4 pond alternative), which has a higher BCR, but only \$2,210,400 in net NED benefits.
+The other alternatives considered both had lower BCR's and net average annual benefits.